-The Whitney Museum of American Art has vastly increased the Museum’s exhibition and programming space allowing the public the ability to view an unsurpassed collection of modern and contemporary art.
-Designed by world renowned architect, Renzo Piano, the new building includes approximately 50,000 ft2 (4,645 m2) of indoor galleries and 13,000 ft2 (1,208 m2) of outdoor exhibition space nestled along the Hudson River in the West Village of New York City.
+During its relocation to Lower Manhattan, the Whitney Museum of American Art significantly expanded the space it held for both exhibitions and programs, giving the public the ability to view an unsurpassed collection of modern and contemporary American art.
+Designed by world-renowned architect Renzo Piano, the museum’s new building includes 50,000 ft2 (4,645 m2) of indoor galleries and 13,000 ft2 (1,208 m2) of outdoor exhibition space.
+All of which is nestled alongside the Hudson River in the West Village of New York City.

-KIM is guaranteed to last the life of the concrete, self-sealing cracks up to 0.5 mm.
-Kryton not only protects the concrete from water infiltration, but improves the concrete by ensuring a durable, resilient and sustainable structure.
-As of writing, the Whitney Museum of American Art is open offering a dry and durable location for enjoying for many years to come.
+In turn, KIM will continue to perform for the life of the concrete, self-sealing cracks up to 0.5 mm.
+That’s because it not only protects the concrete from water infiltration but improves the concrete by ensuring it is a durable, resilient, and sustainable structure.
+This remains the case because as of this writing, the Whitney Museum of American Art is open, offering a dry and durable location where people can enjoy the works of artists for many years to come.